Petronian/dynamic-cards/README.md

    **Config**.
 Paste your API key into the space corresponding to the `api_key` entry, keeping the quotes; your answer should overwrite the placeholder value of `"MISTRAL_API_KEY"`.
+3. **Restart Anki.**
-3. That's it!
+4. That's it!
 You can change the other parameters around if you'd like, but it is far from necessary.
 Enjoy your dynamic cards!

+> [!IMPORTANT]
+> If you see a tooltip (pop-up) saying 'Unauthorized', there is a problem with your API key.
+Please try again or raise an issue on Github (see **Bugs and other issues**) if that doesn't work.

+> [!WARNING]
+> This extension might not work with certain types of cards, but should work with Basic, Cloze, and other card types that have the question text in their first field.
+This has been tested on AnKing and Miledown decks, for instance.
+Please raise an issue if you find a bug; see **Bugs and other issues** as well as **Config file reference** below.

 ### Hotkeys